-In the summer of 2017, IPEBLA published its fourth Comparative Survey of pension law from around the world.
+In the summer of 2019, IPEBLA published its fifth Comparative Survey of pension law from around the world.
 This unique publication is a useful tool for our members and many others who need information about private pensions in other parts of the world than their own.
 A publication such as this can be invaluable in preventing a resident of one country from assuming that the private pension system of another country is similar to that of his or her own country.
 Even if they seem similar, subtle differences can be extremely important.

 The topics covered by each contribution deal with the specific nature of the pension arrangement in the jurisdiction concerned according to a template of topics developed by the editorial board.
 We thank each contributor, carefully chosen as an expert in his or her jurisdiction, to prepare the contribution in respect of his or her jurisdiction and who all typify the collegiality and generosity to be found within IPEBLA.